influxdata/docs-v2/content/flux/v0.x/stdlib/strings/countstr.md

 ## Parameters

 ### v
 ({{< req >}})
 String value to search.

 ### substr
 ({{< req >}})
-Substring to count occurences of.The function counts only non-overlapping instances of `substr`.
+Substring to count occurences of.

+The function counts only non-overlapping instances of `substr`.

 ## Examples

 ### Count instances of a substring within a string